3 min read

 • Asia‑Pacific: Mix of local GAAP frameworks and widespread IFRS adoption

-Best practices for accurate & timely reporting
+Best practices for accurate & timely finance reporting

 Best practices are about giving clarity at speed without compromising on governance.

-Specialised reporting platforms (CtrlPrint, others)
+Specialised finance reporting platforms (CtrlPrint, others)

 Platforms like CtrlPrint focus on collaboration, regulatory compliance, and version control, ensuring seamless ESEF‑ready reporting for listed and regulated organisations.

+To that, it is important to add to your tool sets BI & visualisation tools (like Power BI, Tableau).
 Business intelligence tools provide rich visual dashboards and interactive analytics – putting insights directly into decision‑makers’ hands.

 Read more: Corporate Reporting Software – Ultimate Guide